AQA vs OCR GCSE Computer Science: What's Different?

 What sometimes creates a perception of difficulty is familiarity.
 If your teacher has prepared you well for the specific format of your board's exam -- the way questions are worded, the pseudocode style used, the topics emphasised -- it will feel manageable.
 If you have been revising from the wrong board's materials, the exam may feel unfamiliar, which is not the same as harder.

-The best approach is to revise the content thoroughly and practise with past papers from your specific board.
+The best approach, then, is not to shop for an "easier" board (there isn't one) but to revise the content thoroughly and practise with past papers from your specific board.

 How to Check Which Board Your School Uses